toretore/toretore.github.com/content/articles/mongrel2.md

 The handshake part is still the same.
-Our JSON protocol uses a `type` attribute to signify what kind of message we're dealing with; one `join` message with a `name` attribute and a `message` message with a (you guessed it) `message` attribute.
+Our JSON protocol uses a `type` attribute to signify what kind of message we're dealing with; one `join` message with a `name` attribute and a `message` message with a (you guessed it) `message` and a `name` attribute.
 Our response handler distributes each message among its connected clients, who choose what action to take.
 You can initiate a chat using the browser console with two sockets: